The Pop2net basics

 [23]:

-for location in model.locations:
+for location in env.locations:

-for agent in model.agents:
+for actor in env.actors:

-if len(location.agents) < 2 and len(agent.locations) == 0:
+if len(location.actors) < 2 and len(actor.locations) == 0:

 Let’s look at the graph again: